 What to do in order to get your business cash flow positive

-You have a number of options to get out from underneath the debt that you’re in.
+As turnaround consultants and investors, there are a number of business issues that we have become accustomed to seeing.
+As a business owner, you may have a number of options to get out from underneath the debt that you’re in.

 The majority of business owners will do one of three things: